 - Slowly add in the powdered sugar, then add in the vanilla and almond extracts and mix on medium high speed for about a minute.½ teaspoon vanilla extract, ½ teaspoon almond extract

 - On medium speed, drizzle in the cream/milk/water by tablespoon until the mixture becomes light, soft, and spreadable.
 If it feels too thick, add more liquid.
-If too thin, add more powdered sugar.2-4 tablespoons heavy cream, milk, or water
+If too thin, add more powdered sugar.2-4 tablespoons water

 - If coloring the buttercream, separate into bowls and mix in the coloring by hand to desired shades.Food coloring